Table of Contents[Hide][Show]

 Best Herbs for Allergy Relief

-While most people automatically reach for over the counter or prescription meds for seasonal sniffles, herbs can provide allergy relief that is just as effective without any nasty or dangerous side effects and toxicity.
+Most people automatically reach for over the counter or prescription meds for seasonal sniffles.
+However, herbs can provide allergy relief that is just as effective without any nasty or dangerous side effects and toxicity.

-It amazes me that more people don’t use herbs for simple allergy relief.
-It makes no sense not to at least try them!
+It amazes me that more people don’t try them!

-The only drawback with using herbs for allergy relief is that you need to keep using them faithfully throughout the entire pollen season and ideally start using them a week or so before the pollen gets bad.
+The only drawback with using herbs for allergy relief is that you need to keep using them faithfully throughout the entire pollen season.
+Ideally, start using them a week or so before the pollen gets bad.

 If you would like to try herbs for allergy relief this year instead of meds, here are the top four to try alone or in combination as identified in the scientific literature.